jeffkreeftmeijer/enough.css/README.md

 enough.css is a tiny (**307 bytes**) CSS framework with most of the styling you need for that blog of yours.

-> Websites aren't broken by default, they are functional, high-performing, and accessible.
-You break them. &#x2014; <http://motherfuckingwebsite.com>

 [![img](./screenshot.png)](https://jeffkreeftmeijer.github.io/enough.css/)

 It's an attempt to embrace the browser's default style sheets while adding some minor changes to aid readability and responsiveness.